shuup/shuup-guide/source/addons.rst

 .. note::
-   Uploading addons is currently disabled in the Cloud version of Shoop.
+   Uploading addons is currently disabled in the Cloud version of Shuup.

 Addons are installed through the Addons admin.
-To navigate to the Addons admin, select `Addons` from the Shoop Admin menu.
+To navigate to the Addons admin, select `Addons` from the Shuup Admin menu.

 .. image:: addons/addons-menu.png